agodemar/FlightMechanics4Pilots/docs/_mypages/0000i_pitching-moment.md

 ## Center of Pressure (CP)

 The aerodynamic interaction of a wing with an airflow determines a distribution of varying local pressures and tangential stresses on the external surface.
-This is also called the *wet surface* of the wing.
+The surface exposed to the airflow is also called the *wet surface* of the wing.
-The same concept applies to all remaining parts of an aircraft that are exposed to the flow, such as the external shape of the fuselage as well as the wet surfaces of tailplanes.
+The same concept applies to all remaining parts of an aircraft, such as the external shape of the fuselage as well as the wet surfaces of tailplanes.

 The local pressures and tangential stresses, provided they are multiplied by the area $\mathrm{d}\mathcal{A}$ of the elemental wet surface, represent a *system of applied forces*.
 In general, these forces are non-coplanar and non-parallel yet they can be resolved into an *equivalent single force* represented by the resultant, applied along a well determined axis.
-The aerodynamic resultant $\mathbf{F}$ is a representative force which has the same physical effect on a given body, in our case the aircraft, as the group of forces it replaces.
+The aerodynamic resultant $\boldsymbol{F}$ is a representative force which has the same physical effect on a given body, in our case a wing or the entire aircraft, as the group of forces it replaces.
 In aerodynamics this conceptual process is known as *reduction* of the overall aerodynamic action of the airflow on the airplane *to the resultant aerodynamic force*, applied to *center of pressure*.
 Actually, the resultant can be applied to any given point of its line of action.

-When airfoils are considered, the aerodynamic resultant is a force per unit span $\mathbf{f}$, which is applied on a point on the chord, i.e. the center of pressure of airfoils is represented on the chord.
+When airfoils are considered, the aerodynamic resultant is a force per unit span $\boldsymbol{f}$ applied on a point on the chord, i.e. the center of pressure of airfoils is located on the chord.
 This is illustrated by the next figure.
-The vectors $\mathbf{n}$ are the local unit vector normal to the airfoil and pressure difference vectors $(p-p_\infty)\mathbf{n}$ represent the local normal strain exerted on the airfoil external shape by the flow.
-These vectors, multiplied by the small areas $\mathrm{d}\mathcal{A} = \mathrm{d}s\cdot 1\,\mathrm{m}$
+The vectors $\boldsymbol{n}$ are the local unit vectors normal to the airfoil and pressure difference vectors $(p-p_\infty)\boldsymbol{n}$ represent the local normal strains exerted on the airfoil external shape by the flow.
+These vectors, multiplied by the small areas
-(where $\mathrm{d}s$ is the element of curvilinear abscissa running along the airfoil and $1\,\mathrm{m}$ is the unit spanwise length) are forces distributed on the external surface of the airfoil.
+$\mathrm{d}\mathcal{A} = \mathrm{d}s\cdot 1\,\mathrm{m}$ (where $\mathrm{d}s$ is the element of curvilinear
+abscissa running along the airfoil and $1\,\mathrm{m}$ is the unit spanwise length) are forces distributed on the external surface of the airfoil.
 A symilar system of vector exists and is represented by the vectors
-$\tau_\mathrm{w}\mathbf{t}$, where $\tau_\mathrm{w}$ are the local viscous tangential stresses and $\mathbf{t}$ are the local unit vectors tangent to the airfoil.
-The ensemble of all these force vectors applied on the airfoil contour give rise to the the resultant $\mathbf{f}$ shown below.
+$\tau_\mathrm{w}\boldsymbol{t}$, where $\tau_\mathrm{w}$ are the local viscous tangential stresses and
+$\boldsymbol{t}$ are the local unit vectors tangent to the airfoil.
+The ensemble of all these force vectors applied on the airfoil contour give rise to the the resultant $\boldsymbol{f}$ shown below.

 {% include image.html
   url="/assets/img/Airfoil_Pressures_Reduction.png"